Reportr/dashboard/README.md

 ## Trackers

-Here is a list of trackers, I already build :
+Here is a list of trackers, I already built:

-* Web Navigation: track web navigation using a chrome extension
+* Web Navigation: track web navigation using a Chrome extension
-* Instance ping: ping state of the reportr instance
+* Instance ping: ping state of the Reportr instance
 * Foursquare: track checkins
 * GitHub: track coding activity on GitHub
 * Facebook: track relations on Facebook (using Realtime API)